OpenBioMaps/documentation/official_docs/en/modules.md

 	* last uploaded rows.
 * On the module page you can set the amount of last uploaded rows to be queried.
 For the other two options, the module always returns 1 row.

     Parameters:
-     [Number of records in last uploads, default is 10]
+     ["Number of records in last uploads, default is 10"]

 box_custom
 ----------